Causal Additive Models with Unobserved Causal Paths and Backdoor Paths: PRELIMINARIES

 Based on Lemmas~1-3 of~\cite{maeda21a}, we introduce the concepts of visibility/invisibility with respect to a set $X' \subseteq X$, which are fundamental to our theory and our proposed CAM-UV-X. The proofs of all lemmas in this section proceed by the same arguments as those of their corresponding lemmas, which were established for the case $X' = X$.
 We therefore omit the details. \begin{lemma}[visible parent] Consider $X' \subseteq X$ and $x_i,x_j \in X'$. $x_j$ is a parent of $x_i$ and there is no UBP or UCP between $x_j$ and $x_i$ with respect to $X'$ if and only if

 In this case, we refer to $x_j$ as a visible parent of $x_i$ with respect to $X'$.
-When omitted, $X'$ is taken to be $X$. \end{lemma} Here, the regression functions $G_1$ and $G_2$ are used as tools to analyze the observed data; they need not correspond to the true causal function $f_j^{(i)}$ in Eq.~(\ref{eq:CAM_UV}).
-The function class $\mathcal{G}$ of the functions $G_i$'s is assumed to be a subclass of generalized additive models (GAMs)~\citep{hastie_GAM} that additionally satisfies Assumption~\ref{assumption:function_class} in Appendix~\ref{appendix:assumption}.
-For a function $G_i\in \mathcal{G}$, since $G_i$ belongs to GAMs, $G_i(N) = \sum_{x_m\in N} g_{i,m}(x_m)$ where each $g_{i,m}(x_m)$ is a nonlinear function of $x_m$.
+When omitted, $X'$ is taken to be $X$. \end{lemma} The regression functions $G_1$ and $G_2$ in $\mathcal{G}$ are used only as analytical tools; they need not correspond to the true causal function $f_j^{(i)}$ in Eq.~(\ref{eq:CAM_UV}).
 In practice, the function $G_i$ is fitted from observed data by GAM regression~\citep{hastie_GAM}.

 \textbf{Example 1.} In Fig.~\ref{fig:illustrative_1}a, $x_j = x_1$ is a visible parent of $x_i = x_2$, since there are no UBPs/UCPs between $x_1$ and $x_2$.
-In particular, due to the direct effect of $x_1$ on $x_2$, there is no set $M\subseteq X\setminus \{x_1,x_2\} = \{x_3\}$ and no set $N \subseteq X\setminus \{x_1\} = \{x_2,x_3\}$ that can make the residuals $x_2 - G_1(M)$ and $x_1 - G_2(N)$ independent. i.e., Eq.~(\ref{eq:visible_parent_1}) is satisfied.
+In particular, due to the direct effect of $x_1$ on $x_2$, there is no set $M\subseteq X\setminus \{x_1,x_2\} = \{x_3\}$ and no set $N \subseteq X\setminus \{x_1\} = \{x_2,x_3\}$ that can make the residuals $x_2 - G_1(M)$ and $x_1 - G_2(N)$ independent, i.e., Eq.~(\ref{eq:visible_parent_1}) is satisfied.
 Furthermore, there are some sets $M\subseteq X\setminus \{x_2\} = \{x_1,x_3\}$ and $N \subseteq X\setminus \{x_1,x_2\} = \{x_3\}$, in particular $M = \{x_1,x_3\}$ and $N = \emptyset$, that can make the residuals $x_2 - G_1(M)$ and $x_1 - G_2(N)$ independent, i.e., Eq.~(\ref{eq:visible_parent_2}) is satisfied.

 Visible non-edges are defined as follows. \begin{lemma}[visible non-edge] Consider $X'\subseteq X$ and $x_i,x_j \in X'$.
 There is no direct edge between $x_j$ and $x_i$ and there is no UBP or UCP between $x_j$ and $x_i$ with respect to $X'$ if and only if